Iraqi civil war (2006–2008): Death squads

 Death squad-style killings in Iraq took place in a variety of ways.
-Kidnapping, followed by often extreme torture (such as drilling holes in people's feet with drills) and execution-style killings, sometimes public (in some cases, beheadings), emerged as another tactic.
+Kidnapping, followed by often extreme torture (such as boring holes in people's feet with drills) and execution-style killings, sometimes public (in some cases, beheadings), emerged as another tactic.
 In some cases, tapes of the execution were distributed for propaganda purposes.
 The bodies were usually dumped on a roadside or in other places, several at a time.
 There were also several relatively large-scale massacres, like the Hay al Jihad massacre in which some 40 Sunnis were killed in a response to the car bombing which killed a dozen Shi'a.

 The death squads were often disgruntled Shi'a, including members of the security forces, who killed Sunnis in revenge attacks they blamed the insurgency against the Shi'a-dominated government.

 Allegations of the existence of the death squads, made up of Shiites, and their role in executions of Sunnis, began to be promulgated when Bayan Jabr took over the Interior Ministry, although there was no exact proof.
 On top of that the Badr Brigade, a military wing of the pro-Iranian Supreme Council of the Islamic Revolution in Iraq, was accused of being behind the killings.

 Iraq Body Count project data shows that 33% of civilian deaths during the Iraq War resulted from execution after abduction or capture.
 These were overwhelmingly carried out by unknown actors including insurgents, sectarian militias and criminals.
 Such killings occurred much more frequently during the 2006–07 period of sectarian violence.